m-lab/locate/USAGE.md

 the measurement results.

-Once a client connects to a target service using a given URL, the target server may accept or reject the connection based on local conditions.
-The goal is to preserve the expected measurement quality for every client, occassionally at the cost of declining to run a measurement.
+Once a client connects to a target service using a given URL, the target server may accept or reject the connection based on local conditions (e.g. sufficient network capacity).
+The goal is to preserve the expected measurement quality for every client.
+Meeting this goal means that occassionally some clients may be temporarily prevented from running a measurement on a particular machine.

-Therefore, the client must be resilient to transient rejections by continuing with the next returned result.
+Therefore, the client should be resilient to transient rejections by continuing with the next returned result.
 Clients must also gracefully handle the case where all target servers reject the client request.
 This could happen when the platform is under extreme load.
-Clients should report the outage to users
+Clients should report the outage to users.

-> PLANNED(v2): once the `NextRequest` time is available, clients should wait before trying again.
+> PLANNED(v2): the Locate API `NextRequest` will provide clients with a wait time before trying again.